bricesarver/pseudo-it/README.md

                         (default: 1)
   --bed BED, -b BED     a BED file of regions to call genotypes via GATK's -L
                         (default: None)
-  --haplotype HAPLO, -haplo HAPLO
+  --haplotype
-                        set to 1 to use HaplotypeCaller instead of UnifiedGenotyper. runtime will increase dramatically.
+                        invoke to use HaplotypeCaller instead of
+                        UnifiedGenotyper. runtime will increase dramatically.
                         indels are still ignored.
-HaplotypeCaller cannot be threaded (default: 0)
-  --nocall              identify no-call sites and inject these into the final
-                        reference. has the effect of changing bases that cannot be called to Ns.
+HaplotypeCaller cannot be threaded (default: False) --nocall              identify no-call sites and inject these into the final reference. has the effect of changing bases that cannot be called to Ns.
 WARNING: if disabled, all